CKs-Technology-News/PrivacyTools/README.md

 ### [Discord clients](#discord-clients)

 Your IP address and messages will still be shared and belong to Discord, the worst part is that they are not encrypted.
 Keep in mind that [Discord monitors your voice calls in real-time](https://medium.com/tenable-techblog/lets-reverse-engineer-discord-1976773f4626).
+Keep in mind that Discord itself is on our NOPE list for [various reasons](https://gitlab.com/leogx9r/DiscordCrypt/-/blob/master/MANUAL.md#frequently-asked-questions).

 - [Aliucord](https://github.com/Aliucord/Aliucord) – Discord Android app mod inspired by desktop Discord client mods [without Discord Tracking](https://github.com/Aliucord/Aliucord/blob/main/Aliucord/src/main/java/com/aliucord/coreplugins/NoTrack.java).
 - [BetterDiscord](https://betterdiscord.app/) – A client modification for Discord, also you need to install a [DoNotTrack](https://betterdiscord.app/plugin/DoNotTrack) plugin to block trackers.